MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 ---
-title: Use Microsoft Copilot for Sales with Copilot in Outlook
+title: Summarize an email thread using sales information in Outlook
-description:
-ms.date: 01/23/2024
-ms.topic: article
-ms.service: microsoft-sales-copilot
+description: View email summaries enriched with sales information from CRM systems like Dynamics 365 or Salesforce in Outlook. ms.date: 02/01/2024 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:01/27/2024
 ---

-# Use Microsoft Copilot for Sales with Copilot in Outlook
+# Summarize an email thread using sales information with Copilot in Outlook

 Microsoft Copilot for Sales includes all the capabilities within Copilot for Microsoft 365 to provide users with valuable insight to help support customer engagements.
-The combined Copilot experience within products like Microsoft Outlook really help support sellers with the power of Copilot in Outlook and the Copilot for Sales role specific capabilities in a seamless ‘better together’ design.
+The combined Copilot experience within products like Microsoft Outlook really help support sellers with the power of Copilot in Outlook and the Copilot for Sales role specific capabilities in a seamless 'better together' design.
 The experience shows summarized email threads, generated email replies, and much more to enable sellers to grow customer relationships and close deals.

 ## License requirements